sharktrexer/Tooth-Brush-Timer/README.md

 ### For Developers
 Either:
 - Download all the files from this repo and play around with the code!
-- Using [Git](https://git-scm.com/downloads), create an empty folder and use the command `git clone https://github.com/sharktrexer/Tooth-Brush-Timer`
+- Using [Git](https://git-scm.com/downloads), create an empty folder and use the command:

+  `git clone https://github.com/sharktrexer/Tooth-Brush-Timer`

 # Examples